Visitor Guide

 Filming in Georgia’s Rome

 Georgia’s Rome offers a wealth of filming locations.
 From an intact Victorian Era district in the city of Rome, to rolling hills and rivers, to a wide diversity of urban and rural structures in Floyd County and Cave Spring.
-The Georgia’s Rome Office of Tourism works with film scouts to identify the area that is the perfect location for your film.
+Our Camera Ready Liaison staff work with film scouts to identify the area that is the perfect location for your film.

-Film Contact
+Film Contacts

 Lisa Smith